Francesco Benucci: Mozart roles

-The "electric" moment involved a rising major third near the top of Benucci's range, a musical gesture that Link sees as having been later repeated in other music composed for Benucci, by Mozart as well as Salieri.Don Giovanni (1787) was not premiered in Vienna but in Prague.
+The "electric" moment involved a rising major third near the top of Benucci's range, a musical gesture that Link sees as having been later repeated in other music composed for Benucci, by Mozart as well as Salieri.

+Don Giovanni (1787) was premiered not in Vienna but in Prague.
 For the subsequent Vienna premiere (1788) Benucci took the role of Leporello.
-Mozart wrote three new numbers for the Vienna version, including the duet "Per quelle tue manine", K. 540b, which Benucci performed with the soprano Luisa Laschi-Mombelli.Così fan tutte premiered in 1790; Benucci performed the role of Guglielmo.
+Mozart wrote three new numbers for the Vienna version, including the duet "Per quelle tue manine", K. 540b, which Benucci performed with the soprano Luisa Laschi-Mombelli.

+Così fan tutte premiered in 1790; Benucci performed the role of Guglielmo.
 The high standing of Benucci, both within the company and in Mozart's own estimation, led to difficulties in the composition of the opera.
 Mozart's original version included a long and elaborate first-act aria for Benucci, "Rivolgete a lui lo sguardo", K. 584, which ultimately had to be discarded as dramatically inappropriate.
 In what Woodfield calls a "drastic step" it was replaced by the more lightweight "Non siate retrosi".
 Woodfield suggests that it may have been in compensation that Mozart altered Benucci's second act aria, the flamboyant "Donne mie", adding new musical material and parts for trumpets and timpani.